 Apart from the view, the building holds much charm as well, and when you enter you will be struck by the beauty of the 480m² mosaic on the floor.
 You can also visit the crypt.

-Finally, if climbing the stairs of Montmartre was not enough, you can choose to go even higher to the dome of the Basilica and admire the best view of Paris from its summit.
+Finally, if climbing the stairs of Montmartre is not enough, you can choose to go even higher to the dome of the Basilica and admire the best view of Paris from its summit.

 Rates: